 Sharon is a Mensa member who earned her B.S. in Chemistry from the University of Michigan-Ann Arbor and her M.S.in Zoology/Animal Behavior from the University of Wisconsin-Madison.
 Her graduate research involved several exciting years studying and darting wild monkeys in Latin America.
-She is the Senior Content Developer at the biotech company where she has worked for fifteen years.
+She is the Senior Content Developer at the biotech company where she has worked for eighteen years.

 While living in Istanbul from 2007-2012, Sharon and her dog, cat, and parrot performed in two seasons of the “Got Talent” franchise, making it to the semi-finals.
 Her dogs have appeared in TV sitcoms, commercials for Coca Cola and Pedigree dog food, and print ads for Purina.
-Four of Sharon’s dogs worked as professional models for Hallmark Cards, where their photos have appeared for 13 years (and counting!) in the company’s ads, books, photo albums, ornaments, and nearly 40 different greeting cards.
-Sharon’s current dog, Dash, has twice been scouted for America’s Got Talent but Sharon declined due to work commitments.
+Four of Sharon’s dogs worked as professional models for Hallmark Cards, where their photos have been used for 17 years and counting (incl.
+2022) in new ads, books, photo albums, ornaments, and over 40 different greeting cards.
+Sharon’s dog, Dash, has twice been scouted for America’s Got Talent but Sharon declined due to work commitments.

 Outside of her animal activities, Sharon enjoys spending time with her fabulous husband, Kevin Page, doing nature photography and prairie gardening, maintaining her foreign languages (Spanish, Portuguese and Turkish), aquascaping aquariums, crafting, reading, traveling, attending steampunk costume events.
 Sharon and Kevin are currently training for a 340-miles-in-85-hours canoe ultramarathon in summer 2022.